-Married students must obey the same rules and regulations that apply to other students, especially attendance.
-Special privilege to work or to attend to home responsibilities will not be granted.
-Date of Adoption: January 20, 2011 Legal Reference: I.C. §33-202; §33-2006 §33-2008
+• and regulations that apply to other students, work or to attend to home responsibilities will not be Date of Adoption: January 20, 2011 Legal Reference: I.C. §33-202; §33-2006 §33-2008

 Policy No. 501.6.
 Pregnant Students

 Generally, pregnant students will be encouraged to stay in school as close to the birth date of their child as they feel comfortable.
 Students are offered support based on individual needs.
 Support groups and individual counseling are available.
 Students are encouraged to return as soon after the birth as possible.
 Students are required to do the regular classroom assignments or equivalent make-up work in order to retain grades and credit.